Prepare for Ice and Snow

-With Environment Canada forecasting more snow and flurries over the next few days, it's important to be prepared for all that Mother Nature can bring!
+With Environment Canada forecasting snow and cold temperatures in the coming days, it's important to be prepared for all that Mother Nature can bring!

 The City of Victoria closely monitors weather and forecasts to prepare for our response to winter conditions.
 The City uses dedicated weather services, pavement temperature sensors, and physically monitors the conditions on the streets and sidewalks to determine what action to take to minimize slippery conditions.
 When cold temperatures are anticipated, City crews begin to brine roads to prevent icing conditions.
 Here's how we prioritize ice and snow removal.